Drug Addiction Treatment

 The greatest predictor for treatment success and sobriety from drugs is time spent in a structured environment.
 As with any addiction, there is no one-stop fix to drug addiction, and it’s not something to be ‘cured’.
 Treatment for drug addiction must be taken with a long-term viewpoint, one that comprises a multi-dimensional solution including:

 There is no such thing as two of the same addiction.
-A substance use disorder affects each and every person uniquely.
+SUD affects each person uniquely.

-Here at Camino, we look to provide highly individualised treatment that addresses specific needs.
+Here at Camino Recovery, we look to provide highly individualised treatment that addresses specific needs.

-That way, we can equip you with the toolkit needed to stay sober, long after your treatment program has ended.
+That way, we can equip you with the toolkit needed to stay sober, long after your treatment programme has ended.

-To find out more about drug addiction treatment at Camino Recovery, contact us here.
+To find out more about drug addiction treatment at Camino Recovery, contact us.